DeniceTuinhof/InteractiveBreathingVisualisation/README.md

 2. Download the assets and import to your Unity project.
 3. Place a plane into the Unity scene.
 4. Connect the circle (circle.png) from assets to the Unity scene.
-5. Put audio object in the scene.
+5. Put audio object into the scene.
 6. Connect the Audiopeer script to the audio object.
 7. Connect the Movementscript to the plane.

-* make sure you use an external microphone and you breath into this microphone from a small range (place in front of the mouth)
+* make sure you use an external microphone and make sure you breath into the microphone from a small range (place in front of the mouth)
-** fine tune the thresholds as these might differ per microphone laptop combination.
+* fine tune the threshold as these might differ per microphone laptop combination.
-*** copy paste the png and change the Z-coordinates to have multiple objects moving.
+* copy paste the png and change the Z-coordinates to have multiple objects moving.
-**** add a video to the plane to create an dynamic invironment.
+* add a video to the plane to create an dynamic invironment.

 This work is inspired by the work of: